otrv4/otrv4/otrv4.md

 If the Query message offers OTR version 3 and version 3 is allowed:

-  * Send a version 3 D-H Commit Message.
+  * Send a version `3 D-H Commit Message`.
   * Transition authstate to `AUTHSTATE_AWAITING_DHKEY`.

 #### Receiving an OTRv3 specific D-H Commit Message

+Note that the states, messages and keys referred here are specific of OTRv3 Protocol.

-If the message is version 3 and ALLOW_V3 is not set, ignore the message.
+If the message is version 3 and version 3 is not allowed, ignore the message.
 Otherwise:

-If authstate is AUTHSTATE_NONE:
+If authstate is `AUTHSTATE_NONE`:

-  * Reply with a D-H Key Message, and transition authstate to AUTHSTATE_AWAITING_REVEALSIG.
+  * Reply with a `D-H Key Message`, and transition authstate to `AUTHSTATE_AWAITING_REVEALSIG`.

-If authstate is AUTHSTATE_AWAITING_DHKEY:
+If authstate is `AUTHSTATE_AWAITING_DHKEY`:
-  * This is the trickiest transition in the whole protocol.
-It indicates that you have already sent a D-H Commit message to your correspondent, but that he either didn't receive it, or just didn't receive it yet, and has sent you one as well.
-The symmetry will be broken by comparing the hashed gx you sent in your D-H Commit Message with the one you received, considered as 32-byte unsigned big-endian values.
+  * This indicates that you have already sent a `D-H Commit message` to your peer, but that it either didn't receive it, or just didn't receive it yet and has sent you one as well.
+The symmetry will be broken by comparing the hashed `gx` you sent in your `D-H Commit Message` with the one you received, considered as 32-byte unsigned big-endian values.

   * If yours is the higher hash value:
-    * Ignore the incoming D-H Commit message, but resend your D-H Commit message.
+    * Ignore the incoming `D-H Commit message`, but resend your `D-H Commit message`.

   * Otherwise:
-    * Forget your old gx value that you sent (encrypted) earlier, and pretend you're in AUTHSTATE_NONE; i.e. reply with a D-H Key Message, and transition authstate to AUTHSTATE_AWAITING_REVEALSIG.
+    * Forget the old encrypted `gx` value that you sent earlier, and pretend you're in `AUTHSTATE_NONE`.
+For example, reply with a `D-H Key Message`, and transition `authstate` to `AUTHSTATE_AWAITING_REVEALSIG`.

-If authstate is AUTHSTATE_AWAITING_REVEALSIG:
+If authstate is `AUTHSTATE_AWAITING_REVEALSIG`:
-  * Retransmit your D-H Key Message (the same one as you sent when you entered AUTHSTATE_AWAITING_REVEALSIG).
-Forget the old D-H Commit message, and use this new one instead.
+  * Retransmit your `D-H Key Message` (the same one you sent when you entered `AUTHSTATE_AWAITING_REVEALSIG`).
+Forget the old `D-H Commit message` and use this new one instead.
     There are a number of reasons this might happen, including:

     * Your correspondent simply started a new AKE.
-    * Your correspondent resent his D-H Commit message, as specified above.
+    * Your correspondent resent his `D-H Commit message`, as specified above.
-    * On some networks, like AIM, if your correspondent is logged in multiple times, each of his clients will send a D-H Commit Message in response to a Query Message; resending the same D-H Key Message in response to each of those messages will prevent compounded confusion, since each of his clients will see each of the D-H Key Messages you send.
-[And the problem gets even worse if you are each logged in multiple times.]
+    * On some networks, like AIM, if your correspondent is logged in multiple times, each of his clients will send a `D-H Commit Message` in response to a Query Message.
+Resending the same `D-H Key Message` in response to each of those messages will prevent confusion, since each of the clients will see each of the `D-H Key Messages` sent.

-If authstate is AUTHSTATE_AWAITING_SIG or AUTHSTATE_V1_SETUP:
+If authstate is `AUTHSTATE_AWAITING_SIG` or `AUTHSTATE_V1_SETUP`:
-  * Reply with a new D-H Key message, and transition authstate to AUTHSTATE_AWAITING_REVEALSIG.
+  * Reply with a new `D-H Key message` and transition authstate to `AUTHSTATE_AWAITING_REVEALSIG`.

 #### Receiving an OTRv3 specific D-H Key Message

+Note that the states, messages and keys referred here are specific of OTRv3 Protocol.

-If the message is version 3 and ALLOW_V3 is not set, ignore this message.
+If the message is version 3 and version 3 is not allowed, ignore this message.
 Otherwise:

-If authstate is AUTHSTATE_AWAITING_DHKEY:
+If authstate is `AUTHSTATE_AWAITING_DHKEY`:
-  * Reply with a Reveal Signature Message and transition authstate to AUTHSTATE_AWAITING_SIG.
+  * Reply with a `Reveal Signature Message` and transition authstate to `AUTHSTATE_AWAITING_SIG`.

-If authstate is AUTHSTATE_AWAITING_SIG:
+If authstate is `AUTHSTATE_AWAITING_SIG`:

-  * If this D-H Key message is the same the one you received earlier (when you entered AUTHSTATE_AWAITING_SIG):
+  * If this `D-H Key message` is the same you received earlier (when you entered `AUTHSTATE_AWAITING_SIG`):
-    * Retransmit your Reveal Signature Message.
+    * Retransmit your `Reveal Signature Message`.

   * Otherwise:
     * Ignore the message.

-If authstate is AUTHSTATE_NONE, AUTHSTATE_AWAITING_REVEALSIG, or AUTHSTATE_V1_SETUP:
+If authstate is `AUTHSTATE_NONE`, `AUTHSTATE_AWAITING_REVEALSIG`, or
+`AUTHSTATE_V1_SETUP`:
   * Ignore the message.

 #### Receiving an Identity message